 On December 26, 1940 The Philadelphia Story premiered at Radio City Music Hall.

-And it was an even bigger hit that Kate could have ever imagined, earning $600,000 at Radio City alone in just six weeks, breaking records previously held by Walt Disney’s Snow White and the Seven Dworfs (1937).
-All in all, The Philadelphia Story earned $2.4 million at the box office during its initial release in the US and Canada, and an impressive six Academy Award nominations, including a Best Actress nomination for Kate.
+It was an even bigger hit than Kate imagined, earning $600,000 at Radio City alone in just six weeks, breaking records previously held by Walt Disney’s Snow White and the Seven Dworfs (1937).
+In total, The Philadelphia Story earned $2.4 million at the box office during its initial release in the US and Canada, and an impressive six Academy Award nominations, including a Best Actress nomination for Kate.

 Box office poison?
 Not anymore.